 If you’re visiting from out of town you’ll find lots of places to stay.
-Vancouver has some great hotels, as well as bed and breakfasts, homestay opportunities and world-class places to camp.
+Vancouver has some great hotels, as well as bed and breakfasts and places to camp.

-Below you’ll find some of the best hotels in Vancouver and the surrounding area, as well as information on homestay opportunities and campground locations.
+Below you’ll find some of the best hotels in Vancouver and the surrounding area, as well as information on campground locations.

 Vancouver’s Best Hotels

 Vancouver has hundreds of hotels to choose from.
-Some of the best include the following:
+Just a few of the best include the following:

-Other more affordable hotels include the pet-friendly and conveniently located Best Western Plus Sands (at 1755 Davie Street) and Coast Plaza Hotel (at 1763 Comox Street).
-Both of these hotels are close to English Bay, so amazing for location, especially in the summer.
+Other more affordable hotels include the pet-friendly and conveniently located Best Western Plus Sands (at 1755 Davie Street).
+This hotel is close to English Bay, so amazing for location, especially in the summer.

 Another good affordable hotel in the downtown area is the Best Western Chateau Granville which is close to Yaletown and on Vancouver’s main street for entertainment – Granville Street.
 More expensive, but still reasonable for its location, is the new Coast Coal Harbour at 1180 West Hastings Street.